KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 # Getting Started

 To follow along with the tutorial, we recommend to **create a GitHub Codespace**.
-Alternatively, you can **clone the repository locally** and use our prebuilt docker container.
+Alternatively, you can also **clone the repository locally** and use our prebuilt docker container.

 ## Github Codespace